ZenithAtkinson/startup/README.md

 - Event creation: Has a table will boxes to fill in for creating an event with all the necessary criteria.

 There are dividers between different sections, and different sized fonts.

+# CSS deliverable
+This was much more difficult than the HTML deliverable, and I will probably have to continue to update and change it in the future depending on where my website goes.
+I want to add functionality with popups and such, but I think I need to wait to use javascript for that, so some more CSS changes are expected.
+I learned a lot regarding CSS.
+I gave all my .html files access to one main index.css file to keep the formatting and rounding of blocks and colors the same without having to modify the code.
+It was hard for me to get all the links on the same line at the top with the title but I was able to break them from their original formatting.
+I also made a lot of things just have flex by default, and added some @media tags at the bottom that were similar to the ones shown in lecture.
+I also increased the sizes of the sample tables, and added a login button symbol that will be a popup for the login window.
+For now, it is just a link that doesnt go anywhere.